antithesishq/examples/dgraph-docker/README.md

 make test-make-swaps
 ```

-4. Check that the ring structure is intact:
+4. Check that the ring structure is maintained:

 ```shell
 make test-finally-check-ring
 ```

-Once the ring test is behaving correctly locally, you can proceed to upload it to Antithesis.

 5. (Optional) Run the following to view the SDK assertions locally.